manuelrujano/ManuelRujano_thesis/demultiplex_assignment.md

 First, you can customize a MultiQC configuration file to exclude the fastp module from the MultiQC report (see [MultiQC docs](https://docs.seqera.io/multiqc/reports/customisation#removing-modules-or-sections)).

-I created a file named `multiqc_config.yml` adding the following content at the end:
+I created a file named `multiqc_config.yml` (similar to the one located in the Nextflow assets directory) adding the following content at the end:

 ```yaml
 exclude_modules: